Genetics, Genomics & Evolution

 CONJ 537 – Mechanism Of Transcriptional Regulation

-Offered AUT, 1.5 credits, Weeks 6-10, Offered even-numbered years
+Offered AUT, 1.5 credits, Weeks 6-10, even years.
+Will be offered in AUT 2026

 CONJ 557 – Microbial Evolution